iccmr-quantum/quantumaudio/README.md

 Optionally, you can download the latest [release](https://github.com/iccmr-quantum/quantumaudio/releases), which also contains the examples and tutorial notebooks.

-Ideally you would `pip install` the package in your own python environment and then download and run the examples from the releases page.
+Ideally, you would `pip install` the package in your own python environment and then download the examples from the releases page.

 ## Usage